moeadham/fwd2cal/README.md

 refreshTokensScheduled()
 ```
 If you know how to make a test script properly send a pubsub message on the firebase emulator, a PR would be appreciated.

+## Contributing

+All contributions are welcome.
+I will do by best to keep `main` stable.

+### Where you can help:

+- `functions/util/prompts.js` - Prompt engineers can help here, if you notice fwd2cal fail to add your event correctly, think of adding an example to the prompt that teaches gpt4
+- Timezones - I find the current prompt is bad at understanding timezones; likely worth adding another prompt only to detect the timezone.
+- Multiple calendars: right now all events are added to the default calendar - but GPT4 can likely understand the context of all the users calendar and select an appropriate one.